 Winnie Herbstein was born in 1989 and graduated from the Environmental Art programme at the Glasgow School of Art in 2014.
 Solo shows include Before I could speak, X spoke at Outpost Gallery, Norwich in 2017 and Soft Shoulder at SWG3 Gallery, Glasgow in 2016.
 Recent group shows include Domestic Observations at Jace Space, LA in and Bit Between Teeth at Sattler and Potszch, Leipzig, both in 2016.

-For CITIZEN, Herbstein will present a video, Circling Roads, which was created through encounters in Arbroath and the surrounding area.
+For CITIZEN, Herbstein presented a video, Circling Roads, which was created through encounters in Arbroath and the surrounding area.
 The work features a narrative which takes the listener from a road accident story to description of being consumed by nature.
-She will also present a performance reading during the weekend.
+Herbstein also presented a new performance reading during the weekend.

 Images: Winnie Herbstein, Circling Roads and Soft Shoulder, 2016.